xari/xari-dev/content/blog/loops_vs_functions/index.md

 >
 > Assume that N is an integer within the range `[1..100,000]`; each element of array `A` is an integer within the range `[−1,000,000..1,000,000]`.

-From this description, we can intuit that the solution will be a function that takes an unsorted array of integers, _sorts it_, and then iterates through it to _return the first positive integer_ that isn't in the original array.
+From this description, we can intuit that the solution will be a function that takes an unsorted array of integers, sorts it, and then iterates through it to return the first positive integer that isn't in the original array.
+In other words, the array will need to be sorted, filtered, and reduced to a single value that is the first positive integer.

-Each of the functions in this benchmark is named according to the pattern that it employs (`classic_for`, `es6_for_of`, .etc), and each was invoked with an array containing `456789` integers.
+Each of the functions in this benchmark solves this problem, and is named according to the pattern that it employs (`classic_for`, `es6_for_of`, .etc).

 #### A classic `for` loop